Three Tenets of Student Engagement

 - Student Leadership Summer Expeditions: Explore to Learn.
 Learn to Lead.

 These 5-day field experiences offer students the opportunity to expand their knowledge of watershed issues through immersive outdoor field experiences and engaging with regional experts.
-Registration for the summer 2020 program is closed.
-However, if you are interested in joining us, please send an email to SLCoordinator@cbf.org.
+Applications for our summer 2022 programs are now being accepted.

 - Student Leadership Confluences: Creating a vision for advancing Bay advocacy, action, & awareness.